-Some people have found that their iPhone X screen becomes unresponsive in cold weather.
+Some people have found that their iPhone X touch screen stops working.
+In some cases it has become unresponsive in cold weather.
 In response Apple issued a iOS 11 update that addresses the issue.

 Initially a thread on Reddit claimed: "It literally takes 2 seconds from going inside to the cold outdoors and my screen stops being very responsive."

 According to a report on The Loop, Apple confirmed that it is aware of the issue.
 The company said: "We are aware of instances where the iPhone X screen will become temporarily unresponsive to touch after a rapid change to a cold environment.
 After several seconds the screen will become fully responsive again.
 This will be addressed in an upcoming software update."